What is a Phantom Warrior® Light?

-The Phantom White® mode is appropriate when our soldier is worried about being detected by enemy NVGs, or when a nearby friendly soldier is wearing NVGs and our soldier does not want to blind him.
+The Phantom White® mode is appropriate when our Soldier needs to take a knee and read a map but is worried about being detected by enemy NVGs, or when a nearby friendly Soldier is wearing NVGs and our Soldiers does not want to blind him.
 At the same time, Phantom White® mode is a white light providing for the true color reading of maps.

-The pure infrared mode can be used when our soldier needs to signal friendly forces looking for him with NVGs.
-The Phantom flashlight in this mode can also be used by the soldier wearing the NVGs as a low level light source to enhance the night vision goggles' capability.
+The pure infrared mode can be used when our Soldiers needs to signal friendly forces looking for him with NVGs.
+The Phantom Warrior® flashlight in this mode can also be used by the Soldiers wearing the NVGs as a low level light source to enhance the night vision goggles' capability.

-The NVIS green mode is used by pilots and others who wear the NVIS minus blue filters on their NVGs.
-In this mode, the Phantom can be directed straight into the goggles but will not be seen by them.
+The Phantom Green™ mode is used by pilots and others who wear the NVIS minus blue filters on their NVGs.
+In this mode, the Phantom Warrior® can be directed straight into the goggles but will not be seen by them.
 This mode is helpful for pilots who don't want the risk of having a light directed into their goggles while flying.

-How do I set up each of the different modes of the Phantom Light?
+How do I set up each of the different modes of the Phantom Warrior® Light?

-The Phantom light is probably the most tested light in military history!
+The Phantom Warrior® light is probably the most tested light in military history!
 It has undergone extensive testing by the Army at the Human Engineering Lab at Aberdeen Proving Ground, Maryland and the Field Artillery School at Ft.
 Sill, Oklahoma.
-During those tests, the Phantom light was shown to be far superior to either the red or blue-green filtered flashlight.
+During those tests, the Phantom Warrior® light was shown to be far superior to either the red or blue-green filtered flashlight.
 It has been successfully evaluated by Natick, the Night Vision Laboratory at Fort Belvoir, and the Science Advisor at MARFORLANT at Camp LeJeune.
 The unit has been in use for 8 years in the Multiple Launch Rocket Systems (MLRS.)
-In addition to the vehicle usage, the Phantom is also finding its way into the cockpits of U.S. aircraft.
-Special Operations Units in Dover, Delaware, have been flying with Phantoms in the cockpits of the C-5 Aircraft for years.
+In addition to the vehicle usage, the Phantom Warrior® has been issued at JRTC since 1998, deployed with US Army Combat Medics since 1999, packed in the rucksacks of Special Operations since 1998 and has flown with US Army Aviation since 2005.